Skip to main content

 Transaction costs

-• Transaction costs are defined in regulations as the costs incurred as a result of buying, selling, lending or borrowing investments and they can have a significant impact on members’ fund values.
+- Transaction costs are defined in regulations as the costs incurred as a result of buying, selling, lending or borrowing investments.
+They can have a significant impact on members’ fund values.
 Currently, providers are not subject to any reporting or disclosure requirements in respect of transaction costs, which can make it difficult to obtain a full breakdown of costs.
-FCA regulated entities have a duty to provide certain information about costs and charges when requested so you should be able to obtain this information.
+Financial Conduct Authority regulated entities have a duty to provide certain information about costs and charges when requested so you should be able to obtain this information.

-• We would encourage you to use the CTI templates referred to above as this should help you gain an understanding of the types and levels of transaction costs that are incurred by different investments and how best to include them in your value for members assessment.
+- You can use the CTI templates referred to above to help you gain an understanding of the types and levels of transaction costs that are incurred by different investments and how best to include them in your value for members assessment.
 To determine whether the costs are appropriate for a fund, consider factors such as the fund’s investment style (eg active or passive management), the underlying investment instruments (eg equity, bonds or property), the value traded, the return generated, any risks mitigated and the general trading environment.

-• Transaction costs are typically categorised as explicit costs and implicit costs.
+- Transaction costs are typically categorised as explicit costs and implicit costs.
 Explicit costs are directly observable and asset managers and product providers should be able to provide you with information on these costs.
-Examples of explicit costs include broker fees, transaction taxes and custody fees.
+Examples include broker fees, transaction taxes and custody fees.
 Implicit costs cannot be observed in the same way but will also result in a reduction in the total amount of capital invested.
-Examples of implicit costs include bid-ask spreads and market impact.
+Examples include bid-ask spreads and market impact.
 You should be aware that implicit costs can have a significant impact on net returns.

 Step 2: Assess the scope and quality of scheme services to members